Metal Casting

 Typical applications

-Almost every engineering product we use, from washing machines to pillar drills, automobiles to bicycles, is made up of metal parts that were most likely cast using one of the metal casting methods.
+Almost every engineering product we use, from washing machines to pillar drills, automobiles to bicycles, is made up of metal parts that were most likely cast using one of the casting methods.
 Over time, this centuries-old production method has enhanced its accuracy and tolerances.

 Advantages of metal casting